LukaszManiak/Frontend-Mentor-Rock-Paper-Scissors/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
+- Option to store the score inside local storage.
+- Option to restart overall score.

 ### Links